Denoising Diffusion Probabilistic Models for Magnetic Resonance Fingerprinting: Preliminaries

 where $\mathcal{N}(x;\mu,\sigma^2\textbf{Id})$ denotes a Gaussian distribution with mean $\mu$ and diagonal covariance $\sigma^2\textbf{Id}$.
 Using cumulative noise schedules $\alpha_t=1-\beta_t$, $\bar{\alpha}_t=\prod_{j=0}^{t}\alpha_j$, $\x_t$ can be directly derived from the clean sample $\x_0$ as:

 without having to progress through all previous diffusion steps.
-The DDPM models train a neural network $\epsilon_\theta$ to estimate the noise $\epsilon$ at each diffusion step, with a learning objective to minimize the loss:
+DDPMs train a neural network $\epsilon_\theta$ to estimate the noise $\epsilon$ at each diffusion step, with a learning objective to minimize the loss:

 In the \emph{reverse process}, starting from a noise vector $\x_T \sim \mathcal{N}(\textbf{0}, \textbf{Id})$, we iteratively compute:

 where $\textbf{z} \sim \mathcal{N}(\textbf{0}, \textbf{Id})$ when $t>1$ and $\textbf{0}$ otherwise, and the variances $\sigma_t$, as per~\cite{ho2020ddpm}, are set to some pre-defined values determined by $\beta_t$.
 During the reverse process, a sample is gradually de-noised from high to low noise levels, recovering coarse to fine image details progressively.
 After $T$ steps, this process generates an approximate sample from the distribution $q(\x_0)$.